All Episodes

 Bristol Palin's Dancing on TV sets off man in standoff.

-Allegedly set off by Bristol Palin's appearance on Dancing with the Stars, a rural black Earth man, kept police at bay outside his home for 15 hours Monday and Tuesday before surrendering to the cops.
+Allegedly set off by Bristol Palin's appearance on Dancing with the Stars, a rural black earth man kept police at bay outside his home for 15 hours Monday and Tuesday before surrendering to the cops.

-Cowan had also been under stress because of a financial situation and was receiving care for a mental health problem.
+Cowen had also been under stress because of a financial situation and was receiving care for a mental health problem.

-Cowan's wife Janice told the cops her husband had been drinking, but she didn't think he was intoxicated.
+Cowen's wife, Janice, told the cops her husband had been drinking, but she didn't think he was intoxicated.

-Well then, maybe he's just a liberal.
+Well, then, maybe he's just a liberal, lives in Wisconsin.

 Maybe he's just a regular MSNBC viewer.

-Cowan was upset that a political figure's daughter was on the show when he didn't think she was a good dancer.
+Cowen was upset that a political figure's daughter was on the show when he didn't think she was a good dancer.

 The complaint states.

-He was carrying a single shot shotgun, which he loaded and fired into the TV.
+He was carrying a single-shot shotgun, which he loaded and fired into the TV.

-He was so mad that Bristol Palin was on dancing with the stars, he fired a shotgun at his own TV.
+He was so mad that Bristol Palin was on Dancing with the Stars, he fired a shotgun at his own TV.

 Well, we don't know who he voted for, but we probably know who he voted against.

-Cowan continued to yell, demanding his pistols.
+Cowen continued to yell, demanding his pistols.

 He reloaded the shotgun.